Anderson Severino: Chicago White Sox

 On November 17, 2020, Severino signed a minor league contract with the Chicago White Sox organization.
 In 2021, Severino played for the Triple-A Charlotte Knights and Double-A Birmingham Barons, posting a 2.36 ERA with 53 strikeouts in 45 2/3 innings pitched across 40 appearances.
 The White Sox added Severino to their 40-man roster on November 4, 2021.
 He was assigned to Triple–A Charlotte to begin the 2022 season.

 On April 12, 2022, Severino was promoted to the major leagues for the first time.
 He made his MLB debut on April 14, pitching in relief of José Ruiz against the Seattle Mariners.
 Severino got out of Ruiz's bases loaded jam by striking out Adam Frazier, the first batter he faced.
 In a games during his debut campaign, Severino logged a 6.14 ERA with 9 strikeouts over 7 1/3 innings pitched.
 On September 9, 2022, Severino was designated for assignment.
 He cleared waivers and was sent outright to Triple–A Charlotte the next day.
 He elected free agency following the season on November 10.

 Guerreros de Oaxaca

 On November 27, 2023, Severino signed with the Guerreros de Oaxaca of the Mexican League.
-In 20 games (1 start) for Oaxaca in 2024, he struggled to an 0–1 record and 7.56 ERA with 27 strikeouts across 16 2/3 innings pitched.
+In 20 games (one start) for Oaxaca in 2024, he struggled to an 0–1 record and 7.56 ERA with 27 strikeouts across 16 2/3 innings pitched.
 Severino was released by the Guerreros on February 11, 2025.

 Acereros de Monclova

 On April 16, 2025, Severino signed with the Acereros de Monclova of the Mexican League.
-He led the team with 43 relief appearances, recording 3-1 record and 2.68 ERA with 46 strikeouts in 37 innings.
+He led the team with 43 relief appearances, posting a 3–1 record and 2.68 ERA with 46 strikeouts in 37 innings.

+New York Mets

+On November 25, 2025, Severino signed a minor league contract with the New York Mets.
+On May 19, 2026, the Mets selected Severino's contract and optioned him to the Triple-A Syracuse Mets.
+He made 18 total appearances for Syracuse, compiling a 2–0 record and 1.31 ERA with 20 strikeouts and five saves across 20 2/3 innings pitched.
+On May 30, Severino was designated for assignment by New York.
+He was released by the Mets on June 6, in order to pursue an opportunity in Japan.

+Hanshin Tigers

+On June 29, 2026, Severino signed with the Hanshin Tigers of Nippon Professional Baseball.